Trump Told Mueller In Written Answers He Had No Knowledge Of Tower Meeting

 Within both questions asked of Trump that CNN was made privy to, Trump answered in the negative, stating that he had no knowledge of Stone’s alleged involvement with WikiLeaks, nor did he know about the Trump Tower meeting.
 Within both answers, however, CNN also reported that Trump added the caveat that it was to the best of his recollection.

-There was no indication whether Mueller has information that either runs counter to or corroborates Trump’s statements, but if such evidence exists that suggests Trump isn’t being truthful, it could mean huge problems for the president, including the possibility of impeachment.
+There was no indication whether Mueller has information that either runs counter to or corroborates Trump’s statements.
+If such evidence were to exist, it might suggest that Trump isn’t being truthful — and it could mean huge problems for the president, including the possibility of impeachment.

 “It’s well-documented how frequently [Trump] says or tweets false things, and there’s no criminal exposure for that,” CNN legal analyst Carrie Cordero said.
 “The difference is, if he lies in his statement to federal investigators, he is potentially exposing himself to criminal liability, assuming he attested to the accuracy of the information.”

-As news of these questions and Trump’s answers come forward, we’re left with more questions than answers for ourselves to determine.
-However, we can be sure of a few things.
-For instance, these questions may indicate that Mueller is looking at Trump specifically to see whether he had knowledge of possible illegal activities happening within his campaign.
-It may also indicate that Mueller believes that these events — Stone supposedly speaking with WikiLeaks and the Trump Tower meeting — are being pored over heavily to determine if actors involved in them committed an illegal act of collusion with a foreign entity for the purposes of influencing an election.
+As news of these questions — and Trump’s answers — comes forward, many are left with more questions than answers.
+However, onlookers can be quite sure of a few things.

+For instance, these questions may indicate that Mueller is looking at Trump specifically, to see whether he had knowledge of possible illegal activities happening within his campaign.
+It may also indicate that Mueller believes that these events — Stone supposedly speaking with WikiLeaks and the Trump Tower meeting — are worth being pored over heavily, with the results being germane to his investigation.